Irene Epple

 Irene Epple-Waigel (/de/; born 18 June 1957) is a German former alpine skier.
 She won a total of 11 Alpine Skiing World Cup races and two World Cups, in giant slalom and combined (both in 1982).
 She also won a silver medal at the 1980 Winter Olympic Games in giant slalom.
 In the 1978 FIS Alpine Skiing World Championships at Garmisch-Partenkirchen she won the silver medal in the downhill.
 On 9 January 1983 she won the first women's World Cup Super-G race, held in Verbier.

-In 1992 she completed her medical studies in Munich, and in November 1994 married Theo Waigel, who was the German Finance Minister from 1989 to 1998.
-In 1980 she was named the German Sportswoman of the Year.
+In 1992, she completed her medical studies at LMU Munich, and in November 1994 married Theo Waigel, who was the German Finance Minister from 1989 to 1998.
+In 1980, she was named the German Sportswoman of the Year.
 She is the sister of alpine skier Maria Epple.